Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Conclusion

 \section{Conclusion}

 The proposed EDGE algorithm leverages the intermediate value theorem to approximate the decision boundary using greedy geometric operations.
-EDGE outperforms existing active learning approaches in both boundary approximation accuracy and computational efficiency.
-Unlike active learning methods, EDGE guarantees that its boundary estimation is within the $\varepsilon$-neighborhood of the true boundary.
-EDGE also does not require any hyperparameter tuning, enabling its application to diverse black-box systems.
+By doing so, EDGE outperforms active learning approaches in both boundary approximation accuracy and computational efficiency.
+Unlike active learning, EDGE guarantees that its estimated boundary is within the $\varepsilon$-neighborhood of the true boundary.
+Moreover, EDGE does not require hyperparameter tuning, making it applicable to diverse black-box systems.

-Future work will focus on expanding the capabilities of EDGE to higher dimensions and extending the binary framework to multiclass problems by decomposition into multiple binary classification problems.
-The framework can also be extended to stochastic black box systems with system or measurement noise, since the the parameter $\varepsilon$ offers a soft transition zone between regions.
-Further, the boundary points identified by EDGE are SVM support vectors, and thus, training SVMs using the labeled point sets of EDGE will boost sample efficiency by prioritizing exploration in transition zones that contribute to SVM performance.
-Adaptive $\varepsilon$ stepping will also improve sample efficiency by obtaining coarse approximations of the boundary before localizing to the user defined tolerance.
+Future work will extend the current binary framework to multiclass problems by decomposing the problem into multiple binary classification subproblems.
+A natural extension to EDGE is to utilize its efficiency in high dimensional spaces where boundary coverage and sample efficiency are key to a successful implementation.
+The framework will also be applied to black box systems with system or measurement noise, using the parameter $\varepsilon$ to accommodate the soft transition zone between classification regions.

+Further, in the context of SVMs, the labeled boundary points identified by EDGE serve as support vectors that heavily influence classification performance.
+Since SVMs rely on identifying samples close to the decision boundary, training an SVM using the labeled point set generated by EDGE will significantly reduce stochastic behavior and enhance sample efficiency by enriching the training set with relevant boundary information.